U.S. professor finds longest prime number with 17,425,170 digits

-KANSAS CITY, Missouri After running 1,000 computers non-stop for 39 days to uncover the world's largest prime number yet, a Missouri college professor said this week he is starting all over to top his own record.
+KANSAS CITY, Mo.
+Feb 8 After running 1,000 computers non-stop for 39 days to uncover the world's largest prime number yet, a Missouri college professor said this week he is starting all over to top his own record.

 "It's a never-ending job," said Curtis Cooper, a computer science professor at the University of Central Missouri in Warrensburg.
 The computers are still running, although finding a higher prime number is estimated to take five to seven more years.
 Thousands of other computers in the United States are making the same search.